Model of giving

 Philanthropy - encouraging local philanthropy by building sustainable funds to increase the resources available to give to charities, and to community and voluntary groups with charitable purposes, in the Royal Borough of Kingston.
 To discuss how you can donate, please conact Miranda Jaggers, Director of Love Kingston.

-Many boroughs in London have a large fund of money or assets donated by wealthy individuals, families or businesses in the past, that they use to give out grants to local people and charities.
-Yearly grants often come from interest, or investment of that money, rather the using up the capital sum.
+Many boroughs in London have a large endowment fund, made up of money or assets donated in the past by wealthy individuals, families or businesses.
+Grants are given from the income made on the investment, rather the using up the capital sum.

-In Kingston we do not have an existing fund of this type, so we intend to build one.
+In Kingston we do not have an existing fund of this type, so Love Kingston began to build one.
 The money we are given is invested in an endowment fund, held by the London Community Foundation and invested for them by CCLA.*

-All money donated to Love Kingston, and any gift aid gathered, is used in the following ways:
+The money donated to Love Kingston, and the GiftAid claimed, is: